 November 24, 2015 by

 Dehydration occurs when a person loses more water than he or she takes in.
-Sounds simple, but it’s a very serious problem, one that can be particularly dangerous for older adults.
+Sounds simple, but it’s a very serious problem, and dehydration in older adults can be particularly dangerous.
 Because the mechanisms that regulate thirst, sweat, and heat change as we age, the way we regulate our fluid intake needs to change as well.
 “It’s a very complicated pattern.
 Regulation of salt and water gets to be a bit abnormal as we grow older and we don’t perceive thirst as well,” says Dr. David R. Thomas of the Division of Geriatric Medicine at St. Louis University School of Medicine.

 So how can you ensure your senior loved ones are staying hydrated?

-Take note of these 7 warning signs of dehydration:
+Take note of these 7 warning signs of dehydration in older adults:

 - No sweat in armpits